Abby and Brittany Hensel: Organ distribution

-Separation
+Separation surgery declined

 Upon their birth, the twins' parents decided not to attempt surgical separation after hearing from doctors that it was unlikely that both would survive the operation.
 As the twins grew and learned to walk and develop other skills, their parents confirmed their decision against separation, arguing that the quality of life for the surviving twin or twins living separately would be less than their quality of life as conjoined people.

 Adulthood

 Dicephalic parapagus twins rarely survive into adulthood.

-As teenagers the twins both passed their written and practical driver's license exams separately because, although driving requires coordination between them, state law required that they each be licensed.
-Abby controls the devices on the right side of the driver's seat; Brittany, those on the left.
-Together they control the steering wheel.
-They both graduated from high school in 2008 and began college at Bethel University in Arden Hills, Minnesota, majoring in education.
+The Hensel sisters survived and graduated from high school in 2008; they attended college at Bethel University in Arden Hills, Minnesota, majoring in education.
 They had considered pursuing different concentrations within that major, but the volume of extra coursework was prohibitive.
 They each graduated with Bachelor of Arts degrees in 2012.

 Some of the twins' clothes are altered by a seamstress so that they have two separate necklines, in order to emphasize their individuality.
 They usually have separate meals, but sometimes share a single meal for the sake of convenience.
 For tasks such as responding to email, they type and respond as one, anticipating each other's feelings with little verbal communication between them.
 Their choice of grammatical person is to use "I" when they agree, and to use their names when their responses differ.

-They intensely dislike being stared at or photographed by strangers while going about their private lives.
+They dislike being stared at or photographed by strangers while going about their private lives.
 In interviews for the Discovery Channel in 2006 at the age of 16, they said that they hoped to date, get married, and have children.
 They also stated that they hoped that by providing some information about themselves, they would be able to lead otherwise fairly typical social lives.

-The two became teachers in 2013, and as of 2022 they continue to teach fifth grade at Sunnyside Elementary in New Brighton, Minnesota.
+The two became teachers in 2013, and as of 2025 they continue to teach fifth grade at Sunnyside Elementary in New Brighton, Minnesota.
+In 2021, Abby married Josh Bowling, a nurse and army veteran; he has a daughter from a previous marriage.
+Abby and Brittany are "among the oldest dicephalic parapagus conjoined twins".